flenniken/statictea/docs/md/utf8decoder.md

 # yieldUtf8Chars

 Iterate through the string's UTF-8 character byte sequences.
-@:For each character set ixStartSeq, ixEndSeq, and codePoint.
+For each character set ixStartSeq, ixEndSeq, and codePoint.
-@:Return true when the bytes sequence is valid else return false.
+Return true when the bytes sequence is valid else return false.

-@:
-@:You can get the current byte sequence with:
+You can get the current byte sequence with: str[ixStartSeq .. ixEndSeq]

-@:str[ixStartSeq .. ixEndSeq]
-@:
-@:A UTF-8 character is a one to four byte sequence.
+A UTF-8 character is a one to four byte sequence.

 ~~~nim